gab3mioni/hltv-api/README.md

 # HLTV Web Scraping API

 This project provides a simple API built with Flask that scrapes information from the [HLTV.org](https://www.hltv.org) website.
-The API allows users to retrieve detailed information about a specific e-sports team based on their team ID or name.
+The API allows users to retrieve detailed information about a specific CS2 team based on their team ID and name or an event based on their event ID and name

 ## Features

-The API provides the following information for a given e-sports team:
+The API provides the following information for a given CS2 team:
 - **Team Name**
 - **Team Logo Image**
 - **Player Names and Flags**